sdex/AndroidIDeditorV2/README.md

 ## Denial of responsibility

 Anything you do is at your own risk.
 No one else is responsible for any data loss, corruption, or damage to your device, including any resulting from bugs in this software.
-There is a nonzero chance that any of these events will happen due to using the tools or methods here.
+There is a nonzero chance that any of these events will occur as a result of using the tools or methods here.
 Always make backups.